-Last month, the ministry gave companies a 30-day deadline to acquire the necessary work permits.
-After the grace period expired last week, the ministry started inspections, closing down non-compliant establishments and issuing others with warnings.
+Last month, the ministry gave companies a one-month deadline to acquire the necessary work permits.
+After the grace period expired last week, it started inspections, closing down non-compliant establishments and issuing others with warnings.

-Critics have said the measure essentially targets Syrians who have fled the war next door, but Palestinian refugees living in Lebanon also fear they will be hit.
+Critics say the measure essentially targets Syrians who have fled the war next door, but Palestinian refugees living in Lebanon for many decades, most of them born in the country, also fear they will be hit.